Become an Electrician

 How long is an electrical apprenticeship?

-Under the Trades Qualification and Apprenticeship Act an electrical apprenticeship is 9000 hours (approximately five years).
+Under the Ontario College of Trades and Apprenticeship Act an electrical apprenticeship is 9000 hours (approximately five years).
 However, some union programs will require a pre apprenticeship program be completed before acceptance into the apprenticeship.

 Can I receive any credit hours for completed education?